 India is increasing its power generation capacity at a rapid speed.
-The government is committed to supply electricity to all homes by 2030.
+The current central government of India is committed to supplying electricity to all homes by 2030.
 However, it will take a long way to go, as around 280 million people in rural villages still don’t have access to a basic electricity connection.
-On top of that, the demand also outgrown the supply, leading to a substation power shortage.
+On top of that, the demand outgrew the supply, leading to a substation power shortage.

 These combined factors are rising the market of Indian thermal power plants at a rate of 1.6% by 2020 – 2025.
 Today almost 65% of India’s total electricity production capacity is fulfilled by 85% of its thermal power plants, small and big included.
 So, here is the list of 13 super thermal power plants in India that produce thousands of megawatts of electricity.